stax76/KeyLauncher/README.md

 History
 -------

-I've developped this application 15 years ago and in addition to launching apps I also always had my passwords and notes saved in it.
+I've developed this application 15 years ago and in addition to launching apps I also always had my passwords and notes saved in it.

 Recently I decided to move my passwords and private information to BitWarden and my notes to Google Keep.

-Finally after 15 years I decided to release it as open source project and hope more people find it as useful as I do.
+Finally, after 15 years I decided to release it as open source project and hope more people find it useful.

 Links